 Ravi Shroff (fellow) is a Research Scientist at New York University’s Center for Urban Science and Progress (CUSP), where he specializes in computational social science.
 His work involves using statistical and machine learning techniques to understand the criminal justice system, child welfare, and related urban issues.
 At Data & Society, Ravi will examine how simple computational models can be designed and implemented in city government.
 He studied mathematics at UC San Diego (PhD) and applied urban science and informatics at CUSP (MS). [website]

-Rebecca Wexler (lawyer-in-residence) helps criminal defendants access data that is material to their defense.
+Rebecca Wexler (resident) helps criminal defendants access data that is material to their defense.
 She is a documentary filmmaker and member of the Yale Law School class of 2016.
 Rebecca will work with The Legal Aid Society to advocate for more lenient criminal discovery laws; draft legal motions to compel disclosure of data and source code for forensic technologies; and build partnerships with technology companies to facilitate a reasoned approach to defendants’ requests for user information.
 Rebecca holds an MPhil from Cambridge University, and a BA from Harvard College.